AI For Parent Access Calls

 iando.ai captures the reason for the call, age band, timing, location preference, callback number, and whether the caller is asking about a same-day visit, online check-in, records, billing, or a clinical concern.

-Stay inside approved routing rules
+Stay inside approved handoff rules

 Create a useful next-step summary